Introduction

 pod update

-Launch Xcode and open the ios folder in the “ledgerApp” folder to add the “NSBluetoothAlwaysUsageDescription” key to the “info.plist”.
+Launch Xcode and open the ios folder in the "myiOSBTApp" folder to add the "NSBluetoothAlwaysUsageDescription" key to the "info.plist".

 You can now test the application you have built.

-The app testing will be executed on your smartphone because the Xcode emulator environment does not allow you to use either Bluetooth or USB connexion.
+App testing is done on your smartphone because the Xcode emulator cannot use Bluetooth or USB connexions.

-Now to build your application on your Apple device you have to connect Xcode to an Apple account as demonstrated below.
+To build your application on your Apple device you have to connect Xcode to an Apple account as shown below.

 Trusting the Apple Development